zammad/zammad-documentation/prerequisites/software.rst

 Zammad requires Ruby.
 All required rubygems like ruby on rails are listed in the Gemfile.
 The following Ruby version is supported:

-* Ruby 2.5.5
+* Ruby 2.6.5

-.. warning:: We changed our Ruby dependency with Zammad 3.1.
-Earlier Zammad-Versions require Ruby 2.4.4.
+.. warning:: We changed our Ruby dependency with Zammad 3.4.
+Zammad 3.1 to 3.3 requires Ruby 2.5.5 - earlier versions require ruby 2.4.4.

 2. Package Dependencies
 =======================